The dark matter content of Milky Way dwarf spheroidal galaxies: Draco, Sextans and Ursa Minor: Method

 In order to have quick analytical solutions to the Jeans equations, the Multi-Gaussian Expansion (MGE) approach is applied to decompose the surface number density maps of tracers, the surface density maps of luminous matter, and the gravitational potential of the dark matter profile into different Gaussian components.
 Each Gaussian component can be easily deprojected to get the corresponding analytical form in 3-dimensions.
 For example, the surface number density map of tracers $\Sigma(x', y')$ can be decomposed as

 where $L_j$, $\sigma_j$ and $q_j'$ are the total number density, dispersion and projected axis ratio of each Gaussian component $j$.
+Here $x'$ and $y'$ are the coordinates of the projected major and minor axes of the observed image of the galaxy.
 The corresponding 3-dimensional tracer number density distribution $\nu (R, z)$ (in cylindrical coordinates) can be simply deprojected as

 for each Gaussian component.
 Here $q_j$ is the intrinsic axis ratio and can be linked to the projected axis ratio $q_j'$ through the inclination angle $i$ of the dSph